What is FAS?

 When should FAS be used?

-FAS should only be used for non-containerized ocean shipments and inland waterway transport, whereas CIP can be used on all modes of transport.
+FAS should only be used for non-containerized ocean shipments and inland waterway transport.
+It is especially popular with bulk cargo like oil or grain.